 Hosted Agent Pool (Ubuntu 18.04 or higher) with Docker installed or Agent Cloud Azure;

-External access (may be limited to Conviso's registry for SAST, Dockerhub and Conviso Platform).
+External access (can be limited to Conviso's registry for SAST, Dockerhub and Conviso Platform).

 Given an Azure Devops project, to create a Welcome Pipeline you can follow the steps below: